The Gifts of Imperfection encourages us to accept ourselves for who we are: our unique gifts and our unique imperfections.

-Many thing that gratitude is a felling that follows a positive experience.
+Many thinks that gratitude is a feeling that follows a positive experience.
 But Brene Brown says it’s the opposite.
 Gratitude is something we practice and that will make our life happier.

 Gratitude gives us the power to choose joy and feel joyful whenever we want.